-St. Olaf College’s insurance provider, Educational and Institutional Insurance Administrators, Inc. (EIIA) requires that all St. Olaf employees and students pass the campus driving program prior to driving campus owned or leased vehicles.
-In order to remain current, the class must be repeated every 2 years.
+St. Olaf College’s insurance provider, Educational and Institutional Insurance Administrators, Inc. (EIIA) requires that all St. Olaf employees and students pass the driver safety training program prior to driving campus owned, leased, or rented vehicles.
+In order to remain current, the training program must be repeated every 2 years.

 In order to qualify as a St. Olaf College driver

 - you are required to have a valid U.S. driver’s license,